Allison Kurian: Career

 In 2011, Kurian collaborated with epidemiologist and biostatistician Alice S. Whittemore to examine how women related to patients of hereditary mutation breast cancer, but lacked the mutation themselves, were of no higher risk of getting cancer than relatives of patients with other types of breast cancer.
 The next year, she was appointed director of Stanford Women's Clinical Cancer Genetics Program and sat on the Advisory Committee for the California Health Care Foundation.
 In this role, she continued to research on the identification of women with elevated breast and gynecologic cancer risk and the development of new techniques for early cancer detection and risk reduction.
 This resulted in the development of an online tool that helps people with BRCA mutations make preventive care decisions.
 In 2014, she conducted a study with Scarlett Gomez which found that breast cancer patients who undergo bilateral mastectomy are not guaranteed better survival rates.

 On December 1, 2015, Kurian was promoted to associate professor of medicine, health research, and policy.
 In this role, she collaborated with doctors at Emory University and the University of Michigan to study 83,000 women diagnosed with breast or ovarian cancer in California and Georgia between 2013 and 2014.
 The result of the study revealed that fewer than a quarter of the patients studied underwent genetic testing for cancer-associated mutations, thus highlighting gaps between national guidelines for testing and actual testing practices.
 In 2020, she was elected to the American Society for Clinical Investigation.

+In 2024, Kurian and colleague Jennifer Caswell-Jin were awarded the SCI Equity Impact Research Grant Challenge Award for their contributions to cancer research and treatment, specifically their project, "Cascade testing for genetic cancer risk and follow-up care in rural Californian communities."